artsy/metaphysics/README.md

 $ bin/setup
 ```

-Set up your `.env` file based on our example `.env.test` (the variables you must
+Set up your `.env` file based on `.env.example`.
-change for development are separated at the bottom).
 For Artsy staff, grab the
-config from 1Password.
+keys/secrets from 1Password.

 To start up a development server, clone this repo and run: